Jean Paul THIERY

 Visiting Professor, Department of Biochemistry, Yong Loo Lin School of Medicine, NUS.

-Visiting Toh Chin Chye Professor in Molecular Biology & Medicine, Yong Loo Lin School of Medicine, NUS.
+Toh Chin Chye Visiting Professor, Yong Loo Lin School of Medicine, NUS.

 Principal Investigator, Institute of Molecular and Cell Biology (IMCB), A*STAR.

 |Masters in Physical Chemistry Engineering Diploma in Chemistry (Ecole Nationale Supérieure Chimie Strasbourg), Received First Placing in the year.||1968|

 |University Louis Pasteur, Strasbourg (France) Diploma Organic Chemistry of Natural Substances||1968|

 |Position and Institute||Year(s)|

 |Advisor to the Dean, NUS Medicine||2015 – present|

 |Head of Department and Professor Department of Biochemistry, Yong Loo Lin School of Medicine, NUS.||2012 – 2015|